 Pancakes at The Breakfast Club, various locations

 They serve white flour buttermilk pancakes with bacon so crisp you could snap it in half, and on our visit they left us with the maple syrup bottle (we can't guarantee that would happen at busier times).
 For the ultimate comfort food combo, get a hot chocolate with mini marshmallows.
-Healthy types (and we use the term 'healthy' very loosely here) can opt for berry pancakes instead, or you can combine the two — blueberry and bacon pancakes, anyone?
+Healthy types (and we use the term 'healthy' very loosely here) can opt for berry pancakes instead, or combine the two — blueberry and bacon pancakes, anyone?

 Pancakes grace the breakfast and lunch, weekend brunch and dinner menus — so basically, anytime they're open, pancakes are available.
 Some (though not all) of the pancake options are available in a vegan variety.